Austin Slater: Minor leagues (2014–2017)

-San Francisco Giants

-2017-19
+2017–2019

 On June 2, 2017, the Giants promoted Slater to the major leagues.
 He made his debut later that night, starting at right field against the Philadelphia Phillies.
 Slater recorded his first career hit and RBI in the sixth inning in the same game.
 He spent the remainder of the season with the Giants after his promotion, batting .282/.339/.402 with three home runs and 16 RBIs in 117 at bats in 34 games.